Congress not only can tax anything that moves, it can tax anything that doesn’t move

 The Supreme Court opinion on ObamaCare runs to 193 pages.
 It is the size of a book, only more boring than any book anyone would ever want to read — and that is true despite the fact that Ruth Bader Ginsburg, the worst writer on the court, didn’t write it.
 I’ve been making a valiant effort to read it, but because I have other things to do with my life, I abandoned the darn thing about one-third of the way through.
 For now, bottom line is sufficient.
 Per the Supreme Court, ObamaCare imposes a tax on people who refuse to buy a product from a third-party.
+An example of that includes the Affordable Care Act which forces a penalty on those who do not take part in the newly-appointed health insurance marketplaces.
 That imposition is consistent with Congress’s power to impose taxes.

 Ed Morrissey managed to encapsulate my immediate reaction to this, frankly, bizarre outcome:

 It’s an interesting argument, but one that should have Americans worried.
 Basically, this is a tax that you have to pay to private companies.
 For all of the screaming the Right did over single-payer — and for good, outcome-based reasons — at least the money paid by taxpayers would go directly to government [see update II].
 The Supreme Court has signed off on what is, in very practical terms, a tax levied by the insurance industry on Americans simply for existing.
 It’s an amazing, and fearsome, decision that really should have both Right and Left horrified.